ansible-collections/collection_template/README.md

 ## Communication

 <!--
 If your collection is not present on the Ansible forum yet, please check out the existing [tags](https://forum.ansible.com/tags) and [groups](https://forum.ansible.com/g) - use what suits your collection.
-If there is no appropritate tag and group yet, please [request one](https://forum.ansible.com/t/requesting-a-forum-group/503/17).
+If there is no appropriate tag and group yet, please [request one](https://forum.ansible.com/t/requesting-a-forum-group/503/17).
 -->

 * Join the Ansible forum: